Home » Ted Bundy Seattle Locations » This Location

 Details about the general area

 North Skyline Drive is located in the West End area of Tacoma.
-It is a stone's throw away from the War Memorial Park and Highway 16.
-It is also relatively close to places such as Tacoma Community College and Titlow Beach.
+It is close to War Memorial Park, Tacoma Community College, and Titlow Beach.

 Photos